-Not obtaining any kind of diagnosis or receiving a misdiagnosis is far too common among people with serious medical conditions, from cancer to endometriosis.
-In fact, the Mayo Clinic found in a small scale analysis of 300 patients that roughly 21 percent received a misdiagnosis.
+Not obtaining any diagnosis or receiving a misdiagnosis is far too common among people with serious medical conditions, from cancer to endometriosis.
+The Mayo Clinic found in a small scale analysis of 300 patients that roughly 21 percent received a misdiagnosis.
 If you have undiagnosed symptoms and a worsening condition, you need to consider your options carefully, such as a second opinion.

 Sometimes, a delayed diagnosis is the result of complex scheduling issues.
 Some specialists may take weeks or months to fit a new patient into their schedules.
 That degree of delay can result in a condition progressing unchecked.
 Similarly, if a patient does schedule an appointment only to have it canceled and rescheduled for later, that can lead to unnecessary delays and potential complications.

 However, the biggest potential issue stems from doctors who simply don’t listen to patients or who fail to ask the right questions.
-Most doctors will assume that the simplest possible diagnosis is the correct one, even if it means that they have to overlook some patient claims or symptoms.
-Not listening to how a patient described the severity or frequency of one’s symptoms can result in serious mistakes by medical professionals.
+Most doctors will assume that the simplest possible diagnosis is the correct one, even if they have to overlook some patient claims or symptoms.
+Not listening to how a patient described the severity or frequency of one’s symptoms could result in serious mistakes by medical professionals.

-Filing a medical malpractice claim not only helps you recover costs associated with a medical mistake, it ensures the professional involved is held accountable.
+Filing a medical malpractice claim helps you recover costs associated with a medical mistake, but it also ensures the professional involved is held accountable.
 This protects you, as well as potential future patients with similar issues.